 What is Anchoring?

-This starting candle is called the Anchoring Point.
+The starting candle is called the Anchoring Point.
 You can place an anchoring point on any candle, but in general, traders tend to use local minimums and maximums, as well as recent gaps, or the start of a time period (week or month).

-TrendSpider has two indicators that are anchored:
+TrendSpider has two anchored indicators:

 - Anchored VWAP